dcatan89/dcatan89/README.md

 I am eager to learn and try to stop myself from having shiny object syndrome when it comes to new technologies... for the most part.
 I continue to expand my understanding everyday hoping to gain something new or solidify what I know.

-Besides Coding, I like to dance (choreography)💃 play basketball⛹🏽‍♂️, and exercise🏋️.
+Besides Coding, I like to dance (choreography)💃 , play basketball⛹🏽‍♂️, or exercise🏋️.
 You can either catch me at the gym or the coffee shop.

 ### Here is My Contact Info